ionelmc/django-easyfilters/docs/overview.rst

 (with BINDING_CHOICES, Author and Genre omitted for brevity).

 You might want to present a list of Book objects, allowing the user to filter on the various fields.
-Assuming your views.py is something like this:
+Your views.py would be something like this:

 .. code-block:: python

+    from django.shortcuts import render

     from myapp.models import Book